smaremanda/add-in-docs/docs/outlook/apis.md

 |Read item|In addition to what is allowed in  _Restricted_, it allows:<ul><li>regular expressions</li><li>Outlook add-in API read access</li><li>getting the item properties and the callback token</li></ul>|
 |Read/write|In addition to what is allowed in  _Read item_, it allows:<ul><li>full Outlook add-in API access except <b>makeEwsRequestAsync</b></li><li>setting the item properties</li></ul>|
 |Read/write mailbox|In addition to what is allowed in  _Read/write_, it allows:<ul><li>creating, reading, writing items and folders</li><li>sending items</li><li>calling [makeEwsRequestAsync](../../reference/outlook/Office.context.mailbox.md#makeewsrequestasyncdata-callback-usercontext)</li></ul>|
 In general, you should specify the minimum permission needed for your add-in.
 Permissions are declared in the  **Permissions** element in the manifest.
 For more information, see [Outlook add-in manifests](../outlook/manifests/manifests.md).
-For information on security issues, see [Privacy, permissions, and security for Outlook add-ins](../outlook/../../docs/develop/privacy-and-security.md)
+For information about security issues, see [Privacy, permissions, and security for Outlook add-ins](../outlook/../../docs/develop/privacy-and-security.md).

 ## Additional resources